pulumi/pulumi-hugo/themes/default/content/blog/kenshoo-migrates-to-aws-with-pulumi/index.md

 ---
-title: "Kenshoo Migrates to Aws With Pulumi"
+title: "Kenshoo Migrates to AWS with Pulumi"
 date: 2021-04-29
 meta_desc: "Kenshoo used Pulumi from their private cloud infrastructure to the AWS public cloud."
 meta_image: meta.png
 authors:
     - sophia-parafina
 tags:
+    - Kenshoo
+    - AWS
-    - change-me
+    - migration
 ---

 Kenshoo is an independent, global marketing platform for strategy, measurement, and best-of-breed activation across all of the world’s most influential digital channels.
 Kenshoo’s solution provides data-driven insights and optimization technology to help companies make informed decisions and scale performance across critical publishers.